knative/docs/docs/getting-started/README.md

 This tutorial lets you try out some of the commonly used features in Knative.

-To follow this tutorial you must first install Knative locally using the Knative Quickstart plugin.
+In the first lesson you will install Knative locally using the Knative Quickstart plugin.
+To follow the tutorial you must use the Quickstart plugin to install Knative.
 The plugin provides a Knative deployment for development use, which has been configured with the components you need for this tutorial.

-Then, on your new cluster, you will carry out common tasks for Knative Serving and Knative Eventing.
+Then, on your new cluster, you will carry out common tasks for **Knative Serving** and **Knative Eventing**.
-The tutorial is structured as follows:

-1. Use the Knative Quickstart plugin to deploy Knative on a local cluster
-1. Create a Service
-1. Scale your Service
-1. Split traffic between two revisions of the Service
-1. Learn about Knative Eventing
-1. Learn about Brokers
-1. Create a Source
-1. Create a Trigger
-1. Clean up

-It is recommended that you complete the topics in this tutorial in order.
+We recommend that you complete the topics in this tutorial in order.

+!!! tip
+    Hit ++"."++ on your keyboard to move forward in the tutorial.
+Use ++","++ to go back at any time.